LLNL/maestrowf/docs/source/hello_world.rst

             values: [Pam, Jim, Michael, Dwight]
             label: NAME.%%

-.. note:: '%%' is a special token that defines where the value in the label is placed.
-In this case the parameter labels will be "NAME.Pam", "NAME.Jim", and etc. The label can take a custom text format, so long as the '%%' token is included to be able to substitute the parameter's value in the appropriate place.
+.. note:: `%%` is a special token that defines where the value in the label is placed.
+In this case the parameter labels will be `NAME.Pam`, `NAME.Jim`, and etc. The label can take a custom text format, so long as the `%%` token is included to be able to substitute the parameter's value in the appropriate place.

+In order to use the